 The IoT market is expected to reach a value of $6.1 billion by 2024 at a CAGR of 31.8% according to the Mordor Intelligence 2019 estimates.
 The global market is clearly in favor of IoT development and its potential to bring considerable benefits to the economy.
 One component of growth in the IoT market is the combination of IoT and big data—IoT data analytics.

 Simply put, IoT data analytics is the analysis of huge data volumes generated by connected devices.
 Organizations can derive a number of benefits from it: optimize operations, control processes automatically, engage more customers, and empower employees.
-The combination of IoT and data analytics has already proven to be beneficial in retail, healthcare, telematics, manufacturing, and smart cities.
+The combination of enterprise IoT and data analytics has already proven to be beneficial in retail, healthcare, telematics, manufacturing, and smart cities.
 However, its true value for organizations has yet to be fully realized.

 As the accessibility of IoT data analytics grows, more and more organizations are seeing the benefits of having it.
 Widely-known companies such as Microsoft, GE, Amazon, SAP, and Salesforce have already started implementing IoT data analytics into their day-to-day processes.